-Your emergency plan should be appropriate to your premises as described in Part 1, Section 4.2 and could include:
+Your emergency plan should be appropriate to your premises and could include:

-- how people will be warned if there is a fire; - what staff should do if they discover a fire; - how the evacuation of the premises should be carried out; - where staff and visitors should assemble after they have left the premises and procedures for checking whether the premises have been evacuated; - how you will communicate with the public (e.g. PA systems); - identification of key escape routes, how people can gain access to them and escape from them to a place of total safety; - arrangements for fighting the fire; - the duties and identity of staff who have specific responsibilities if there is a fire; - arrangements for the safe evacuation of people identified as being especially at risk, such as those with disabilities, young children or lone workers; - arrangements for the safe evacuation of persons affected by alcohol and drugs, large numbers of persons unfamiliar with premises, and different age groups;
+- how people will be warned if there is a fire; - what staff should do if they discover a fire; - how the evacuation of the premises should be carried out; - identification of key escape routes; - arrangements for fighting fire; - arrangements for the safe evacuation of people identified as being especially at risk, such as those with disabilities and children: - contingency plans, e.g. restrictions on the use of the building, for when life safety systems are out of order, e.g. evacuation lifts, fire-detection and warning systems; - how the fire and rescue service and any other necessary services will be called and who will be responsible for doing this; and - what training employees need and the arrangements for ensuring that this training is given.

-- arrangements for organising a roll call of staff and/or the reporting of 'sweeping' of the premises by wardens; - any machines/processes/appliances/ power supplies that need to be stopped or isolated if there is a fire; - specific arrangements, if necessary, for high fire risk areas; - contingency plans for when life safety systems, such as evacuation lifts, fire detection and warning systems, sprinklers or smoke control systems are out of order; - how the fire and rescue service and any other necessary services will be called and who will be responsible for doing this; - procedures for meeting the fire and rescue service on their arrival and notifying them of any special risks, e.g. the location of highly flammable materials; - what training employees need and the arrangements for ensuring that this training is given; and - phased evacuation plans (where some areas are evacuated while others are alerted but not evacuated until later).